THE online gambling industry in Australia is thriving and state and territory governments are well aware.

 The Queensland government confirmed on June 12, 2018 that they will follow South Australia and Victoria’s lead by introducing a tax placed on bets placed from inside the state.

-The new tax, which was announced in the Queensland Budget on June 12, is due to be implemented from October 1, but where the tax money will go is not known at this time.
+The new tax, which was announced in the Queensland Budget on June 12, is due to be implemented from October 1.

 New South Wales to introduce 10 per cent POCT